Acoustic neuroma brain tumour

 What is the best treatment for acoustic neuroma?

-Surgery for acoustic neuroma: Many acoustic neuroma can be completely removed by surgery, whilst others may be in positions where there is a risk of causing harm.
+Surgery: Many acoustic neuroma can be completely removed by surgery, whilst others may be in positions where there is a risk of causing harm.
 In these cases, the priority for the neurosurgeon will be to ensure that they remove as much of the tumour as possible whilst avoiding any damage to the acoustic nerve.

 If the tumour grows back, surgery may be offered again to reduce tumour size again.

-Radiotherapy for acoustic neuroma: Radiotherapy is rarely used for slow-growing forms of acoustic neuroma in order to avoid damage to the delicate nerves that they are wrapped around.
+Radiotherapy: Radiotherapy is rarely used for slow-growing forms of acoustic neuroma in order to avoid damage to the delicate nerves that they are wrapped around.

 However for tumours classified as malignant, radiotherapy would be used to help prevent recurrence after surgery.

-Chemotherapy for acoustic neuroma: Chemotherapy is rarely used for slow-growing acoustic neuroma tumours because most chemotherapy drugs are designed to target cells that are dividing rapidly.
+Chemotherapy: Chemotherapy is rarely used for slow-growing acoustic neuroma tumours because most chemotherapy drugs are designed to target cells that are dividing rapidly.

 How will we find a cure for acoustic neuroma?